G998/quizzer/README.md

-# Prototype Quizzer with GET request only.
+# Prototype Quizzer.
 It retrieves a list of objects of the format {id,word,meaning}.
 For a given word, a user's answer is compared to the meaning value of the word.
 Increment score on a correct answer.